Japan Ski/Snowboard FAQs: Which Resort is Best For You?

 Most resorts will at have an ‘onsen’ or two in their village or accommodation with their own in-house hot springs.
-Our ‘Best Onsen Ski Resorts in Nagano’ page profiles these three recommended resorts:
+Our ‘Best Nagano Ski Resorts: Where to Go & Why in 2022/23’ page profiles these three recommended resorts:

 Nozawa Onsen was a hot spring village long before it was a ski resort.
 For more than 1300 years, people have been traveling to Nozawa to soak in its abundant thermal waters and do this day, the village connected to the resort has 13 public onsen and plenty of guesthouses and hotels offering their own hot springs.

 Shiga Kogen is another great option when looking to enjoy Japan’s beloved hot springs on your next winter getaway.
 The Kumanoyu ski fields of Shiga have some good options when searching for an onsen while guesthouses and hotels dotted throughout the resort including in Takamagahara and Sun Valley also have in-house onsen.
 But our suggestion for the onsen-lovers out there, is to base yourself in nearby Kanbayashi, Shibu or Yudanaka Onsen.
 Located within 30-minutes drive of the Shiga Kogen ski fields, the three towns boast numerous hot spring guesthouses while Shibu Onsen has 9 ‘public’ onsen for the exclusive use of hotel guests.